A Review of the Macrofactor Macro-Tracking App (in 2025)

 - 1 year: $72/year

 You can try the app for free before you risk being locked in for a full year.
-I can promise you that the app is good, but that doesn’t mean you’re the type of person who likes tracking their calories.
+I promise you the app is good, but that doesn’t mean you’re the type of person who likes tracking their calories, and you might not need it.
 You can get an extended free trial with our affiliate code, “b2b”.
 After that, you can see how long you want to commit (if at all).

 Macrofactor’s biggest competitor is MyFitnessPal, which costs $20 per month or $80 per year.
 Perhaps more importantly, MyFitnessPal isn’t as good.
 More on that below.